timmybytes/banquet/README.md

 Components are kept in their own directories with related files and a root `index.ts` for easy imports/exports, and when creating new components and pages with [`yarn bake`](./docs/plop.md), the same structure is followed by default.

-Main Course also uses a basic custom `Layout` component to wrap all pages, and includes a `Header/Nav` and `Footer` component.
+Banquet also uses a basic custom `Layout` component to wrap all pages, and includes a `Header/Nav` and `Footer` component.
 When creating new pages, you can forgo having to manually add a header/footer, and simply add your desired page content; it will be automatically wrapped with the given layout.

 ### 🧁 Plop.js: Bake new components, pages, etc.

-Main Course comes with a `bake` command to invoke a CLI code generator called [Plop](https://plopjs.com).
+Banquet comes with a `bake` command to invoke a CLI code generator called [Plop](https://plopjs.com).
 You can use it to add new components, tests, pages, etc., based on the included [`.hbs`](https://handlebarsjs.com/guide/) templates—or create ones yourself!

 The included templates can generate: